TABLE OF CONTENTS

 THCA vs THC – What Is The Difference?

 THCA is different from THC in both its chemical makeup and how it interacts with the human body.
-THCA physically becomes THC during the drying process.
-This process is accelerated when heat is added to the equation, such as when smoking, vaping, or cooking for a while before ingesting.
+THCA physically becomes THC during the heating process, such as when smoking, vaping, or cooking for a while before ingesting.

 Heat and light lead to a chemical reaction called decarboxylation, which results in a molecule that more readily interacts with the body.
 THCA molecules are larger than THC molecules and do not bind to the body’s cannabinoid receptors that make up the endocannabinoid system.